kathrynnrhodes/DataReplicationProject/README.md

 # DataReplicationProject
+The Quarto document created for this assignment can be rendered into HTML for ease of viewing the figures, tables, and analyses.
+It is labelled under "Data Replication.qmd".

 The three files you will need to follow along with the Quarto document in order of use in the code chunks are as follows:
 1. Species List for Phylogenetic Tree.csv
 2. Summary Statistics for Fruit Species.csv